Curriculum: MS Pharm Sci: Drug Development

 All Drug Development courses are offered every semester.
 However, courses must be taken in a fixed sequence that follows the progression of the drug development process.
 Students begin with drug regulation and discovery in their first semester, then work through the process of manufacturing and clinical trials, to conclude with economics and a final project.

-• The curriculum is asynchronous – students can access course information 24 hours a day
+• The curriculum is asynchronous; students can access course information 24/7.

-• Lectures are video-recorded, and activities are posted for your review on your schedule
+• Lectures are video-recorded, and activities are posted for review at your convenience.

-• Coursework is to be completed at the times that best fit your work and personal life schedules
+• Coursework can be completed at times that best fit your work and personal schedules.

 Watch Now